carrefinho/visorbearer-zmk-module/README.md

 This is the ZMK module for the [Visorbearer](https://github.com/carrefinho/visorbearer) keyboard, a 32-key unibody split wireless keyboard featuring 8 RGB LED indicators.

+> [!IMPORTANT]
+> This is a legacy branch for ZMK v0.3 (pre Zephyr 4.1 update).
+Note that this branch is missing some Visorbearer features and you may experience abnormal battery drain when using soft off due to a bug in that ZMK version.
+Consider upgrading to the [main branch](https://github.com/carrefinho/visorbearer-zmk-module).

 ## Usage

 Add these lines to `config/west.yml` in your `zmk-config` repository: